-- i) A claim by the District Governorship of Cesme that the landside tenants/subtenants in Cesme should pay to the Governorship a charge of 1% on the annual revenues from 2010 to 2015 and in future years.
-This charge would ultimately be the responsibility of IC Cesme in the event that the Governorship's claim is successful and the tenants/ subtenants do not make the payment.
-The management of IC Cesme believes that this claim is contrary to the signed agreements and in this regard has initiated a legal case.
-The Board of Directors of Grand Harbour Marina p.l.c. share the same opinion.
-As at 31 December 2015, the potential claim would amount to €727k (2014: €624k), with the Company's 45% share amounting to €327k (2014: €281k) if IC Cesme had to make a payment in full. - ii) A claim and lawsuit by the Izmir Tax Inspection Board that IC Cesme, in determining depreciation, have incorrectly calculated the useful lives for the years between 2010 and 2013, resulting in under-declared tax of €207k (2014: nil), which the entity is liable to pay, with the Group's share being €93k (2014: nil).
-The management of IC Cesme is disputing this claim.
-While liability is not admitted, if defence against this action is unsuccessful, the above amount could become due.
-Based on legal advice, the management of IC Cesme do not expect that the entity is found liable.
-As a result no provision towards this amount has been made in these financial statements as the likelihood of occurrence of this claim is considered by management of IC Cesme as less likely than not.
-The Board of Directors of Grand Harbour Marina p.l.c. share the same opinion.
+- i) The Group's joint venture, IC Cesme, is disputing a claim by the District Governorship of Cesme that the landside tenants/subtenants in Cesme should pay to the Governorship a charge of 1% on the annual revenues from 2010 to 2016 and in future years.
+This charge would ultimately be the responsibility of IC Cesme in the event that the Governorship's claim is successful and the tenants/subtenants do not make the payment.
+The Board of Directors of IC Cesme Marina believes that this claim is contrary to the signed agreements and in this regard has initiated a legal case.
+As at 31 December 2016, the potential claim would amount to €772k (2015: €727k) with the Group's 45% share being €347k (2015: €327k) if IC Cesme had to make payment in full. - ii) IC Cesme, is also disputing a claim and lawsuit by the Izmir Tax Inspection Board that it has incorrectly calculated the useful lives of certain assets and therefore the depreciation charge for the years between 2010 and 2013 resulting in a claim for payment of €177k tax, including a €106k penalty.
+The Board of Directors of IC Cesme, having consulted the company's attorney, believe the lawsuit will be cancelled in a subsequent period.
+However, in the event that it was not cancelled and IC Cesme lost the lawsuit, it would result in a liability of €177k (2015: €207k) with the Group's 45% share being €80k (2015: €93k).